 - Eyes: Your eyes should be in line with the top of your computer monitor that is 20-30 inches away from your face.
 Your screen should be silted up towards the ceiling 10-20 degrees.

 Weening yourself off the nicotine of sitting:

 Your goal each week is to add 30-60 minutes of standing per day.
 By week 12 you should be standing more than half of your day.
 Change positions as frequently as is comfortable, and keep track of your mood, focus, and energy.
 Plan standing times to coincide with phone calls, commercials, meetings, and email time.
 You might even try standing at meals, using a pub table.
-We also suggest setting alarms or notices on your phone to ensure you get your standing time in.
+We also suggest setting alarms or notices on your phone to ensure you move and change positions.

-Standing is the solution and can be just the ticket to prolonging your life, decreasing the orthopedic injuries that follow a sedentary life style, as well as improve your overall productivity in your work, and more importantly your focus in your life.
+Moving is the solution.
+Increasing your standing time is a good first step in that direction.
+Overall, moving often can be just the ticket to prolonging your life, decreasing the orthopedic injuries that follow a sedentary life style, as well as improve your overall productivity in your work, and more importantly your focus in your life.
 More focused work means a happier life and more flow experiences, says positive psychologist Mihaly Csikszentmihalyi.

 Businesses as a well as individuals should say yes to this cognitive gold mine of opportunity to improve overall focus, happiness, and of course productivity.